His Heart Belongs to DADA?

 Or, perhaps all three.
 Voldemort does not seem to have told his followers about the existence of a Prophecy concerning himself until the year of OotP, after his return, when retrieving the record of that Prophecy suddenly became his primary objective.
 I can’t really blame him for not sharing that information.
 Given the caliber of his followers, he wouldn’t want to be telling them about Prophecies concerning his downfall and giving them ideas about a future time that he might not be in charge.
 After all, he’s the invincible Dark Lord.
 Neither successors nor challengers are required, thank you very much.

-And Snape already knew there was a Prophecy.
+But Snape already knew there was a Prophecy.
 He was the one who had reported it to Voldemort in the first place.
-Isolating Snape where he wouldn’t be likely to pass that information to anyone else might have looked like a sound policy to Tom.
+Isolating Snape where he wouldn’t be likely to pass that information to anyone else might have looked like a good idea to Tom.
 For that matter, given that he’d overheard it at a job interview between Dumbledore and Trelawney, perhaps he was under orders to try to find out the rest of it if he could.
 As well as to make a list of all the magical births to have been recorded in the year following the Prophecy.

 And if the curse on the DADA position got him permanently, then that’s one fewer person who knows about it, isn’t it?